svaksha/aksh/Agrey/2015-10-26-svaksha-conquaire.md

 + https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/index.md is an ongoing paper being written about best practices in scientific computing with many useful tips like normalizing data, automation, writing small funtions, etc..
 + The standardization of research methodologies and processes will help the data quality monitoring process, create reusable datasets and reproducable research.

 Development related tips:

-+ Choose the stack whose programming language is popular across domains (web-dev, TDD and scientific development).
++ Choose the stack whose programming language is popular across domains (web-dev, TDD and scientific development) with good library support for all the different domains.
-+ Must have good library support for all the different domains.
++ Mixing programming languages is inevitable for certain tasks but more than 2 or 3 will become a maintenance nightmare over time - Dependency hell and future maintenance issues, if any.
-+ Must be easy to learn - in terms of future development and maintenance.
++ Must be easy to learn - in terms of future development and maintenance issues.
-+ Mixing programming languages is inevitable for certain tasks but more than 2-3 will become a maintenance nightmare over the years.
-Think of future maintenance issues - will the existing API wrappers be maintained in future too?
++ Existing cross-lang API wrappers must be maintained in future too.
 + Good community support - essential for help-related issues.
 + Good documentation.